Former CWPA Coach of the Year has Served as Colonials' Interim Head Coach Since December

 Former Hopkins Assistant Has Head Coaching, International Experience

-Adam Foley was named interim head coach of the George Washington men's and women's water polo teams in December 2014 after joining the staff as an assistant coach in August.
+Adam Foley was named head coach of the George Washington men's and women's water polo teams in April 2015.
+He had served as interim head coach since December 2014 after joining the staff as an assistant coach in August.

 Coach Foley came to the Colonials after one year as an assistant coach at Collegiate Water Polo Association (CWPA) Southern Division rival Johns Hopkins, where he helped guide the Blue Jays to a 21-10 record in 2013, the third 20-win season in program history.